-Find out about Australia’s new Regional Skilled Visas, the Subclass 494 Skilled Employer Sponsored Regional Visa and the Subclass 491 Skilled Work Regional Visa, which commence on 16 November 2019.
+Find out about Australia’s new Regional Skilled Visas, the Subclass 494 Skilled Employer Sponsored Regional Visa and the Subclass 491 Skilled Work Regional Visa, which commenced on 16 November 2019.

-If your business has labour requirements in regional operations, you may be interested to find out more about Designated Area Migration Agreements (DAMA’s) being established across Australia.
+If your business has labour requirements in regional operations, you may be interested in finding out about DAMA’s being established across Australia.

-DAMA’s allow employers to sponsor skilled and semi-skilled visa holders in designated regional areas under a more extensive list of occupations.
+DAMA’s allow employers to sponsor skilled and semi-skilled visa holders in designated regional areas.

-Since 1988, business migration has continued to be our niche and expertise.
+Since 1988, business migration continues to be our area of expertise.